 In the control room of the Prospect, Captain Percy heard the detonation of Hemi’s device, stripped of all but the lowest frequencies as the sound passed through miles of water and refracted through her boat’s hull.

 “Cassandra!”
-Percy shouted down to the sonar compartment, “tell me what just happened!”
+Percy shouted down to the sonar compartment.
+“Tell me what just happened!”

 Cassandra nervously fumbled with the directional control wheel for the sonar mics and flipped filter switches on and off.
-“There was an explosion…”
+“There was an explosion . . .”

 Percy sighed.
-“I know that Cassandra.
+“I know that, Cassandra.
 But did the explosion hit the Grackle?
 Is there even the smallest possible chance that ugly boat is going down right now?”

-“I… I can’t tell.
+“I . . .
+I can’t tell.
 There’s nothing but silence at the moment.”

-“Figure it out Cassandra!
+“Figure it out, Cassandra!
 I’m depending on you here.”

 “The explosion definitely came from the pursuing sub—I’d say they hit Hemi’s device.
-But…”
+But . . .”

 A full minute passed.

-“But what Cassandra?
+“But what, Cassandra?
 I need to know what’s happening!”

 Cassandra sighed.
 “I can hear them now.
 The Grackle is still after us.
 It is definitely not sinking.
 As far as I can tell, it isn’t even damaged.”

 Percy spat and lit a cheroot.
 “It sounded so good.
-I thought we’d at least have taken a bit of wind out of their sails,” this, mostly to herself.
+I thought we’d at least have taken a bit of wind out of their sails.”
+This, mostly to herself.

 “Captain Percy!”
-Cassandra was shouting now, “there’s a torpedo in the water!
+Cassandra was shouting now.
+“There’s a torpedo in the water!
 They’ve fired at us!”

-“Stay calm Cassandra.”
+“Stay calm, Cassandra.”
 Percy kept her voice even.
 “This is important: has the torpedo acquired us?
 Is it pinging us?
 If so, we have to dive now.
 And if we dive, this plan is over.”

-“I don’t know Captain Percy!”
+“I don’t know, Captain Percy!”

-“Figure it out Cassandra.
+“Figure it out, Cassandra.
 You know what a pinging torpedo sounds like.
 Listen until you can see what’s happening in your head.
 Then tell me what I need to do.”

 Cassandra slowly closed her eyes.
 The earphones of the sonar pumped sound into her head, and her mind passed out of the Prospect and into the water.
 She searched around with it, looking to port, then to starboard behind the Prospect, passing over the dead zone where the prop wash made her deaf.
-She honed in on the torpedo—a high whining electric motor just off their rear port side.
-She wrapped her head around it, and in her mind she could see the machine — a long, slick steel tube slipping through the water at a speed that was far faster than anything else she’d ever seen in her mind’s eye through sonar.
+She homed in on the torpedo—a high whining electric motor just off their rear port side.
+She wrapped her head around it, and in her mind she could see the machine: a long, slick steel tube slipping through the water at a speed that was far faster than anything else she’d ever seen in her mind’s eye through sonar.
 It was coming directly toward her.

 It started pinging.
 The round ringing echo of it almost hurt her ears.

-“OK Captain Percy,” she said loudly enough for Percy to hear, but keeping her voice calm, “it’s pinging.”
+“OK Captain Percy,” she said, loudly enough for Percy to hear, but keeping her voice calm, “it’s pinging.”

 “That means it has probably armed.
 Now tell me if it seems like it is tracking the Prospect.
 Bastian, come port to 280.”